hpcleuven/VscDocumentation/source/leuven/slurm_specifics.rst

 CPU resource limits in GPU jobs
 -------------------------------

-Jobs sent to ``gpu_*`` partitions are expected to only request a proportionate amount of CPU resources.
-For example, a single-GPU job sent to a partition with 4 GPUs per node should only request up to 1/4th of the available CPU cores and CPU memory.
+Jobs sent to the ``gpu_*`` partitions are expected to only request a proportionate amount of CPU resources.
+For example, a single-GPU job submitted to a partition with 4 GPUs per node should only request up to 1/4th of the available CPU cores and CPU memory.
 An overview of the maximal CPU resources per GPU is provided in the table below.